Zero-configuration networking: Name service discovery

 Use of either NetBIOS or LLMNR services on Windows is essentially automatic, since using standard DNS client APIs will result in the use of either NetBIOS or LLMNR depending on what name is being resolved (whether the name is a local name or not), the network configuration in effect (e.g. DNS suffixes in effect) and (in corporate networks) the policies in effect (whether LLMNR or NetBIOS are disabled), although developers may opt into bypassing these services for individual address lookups.

 The mDNS and LLMNR protocols have minor differences in their approach to name resolution. mDNS allows a network device to choose a domain name in the local DNS namespace and announce it using a special multicast IP address.
-This introduces special semantics for the domain local, which is considered a problem by some members of the IETF.
+This introduces special semantics for the top-level domain local, which is considered a problem by some members of the IETF.
 The current LLMNR draft allows a network device to choose any domain name, which is considered a security risk by some members of the IETF. mDNS is compatible with DNS-SD as described in the next section, while LLMNR is not.

 Service discovery

 Name services such as mDNS, LLMNR and others do not provide information about the type of device or its status.
-A user looking for a nearby printer, for instance, might be hindered if the printer was given the name "Bob".
+A user looking for a nearby printer, for instance, might be hindered if the printer was given the name Bob.
 Service discovery provides additional information about devices.
 Service discovery is sometimes combined with a name service, as in Apple's Name Binding Protocol and Microsoft's NetBIOS.